JLPinthecity/favorites_sinatra_final_project/spec.md

 URL belongs_to favorites as well as users.
 Favorites belong to Users.

-- [] Include user accounts with unique login attribute (username or email)
+- [X] Include user accounts with unique login attribute (username or email) Added condition that uses the find by method to find an existing user with that username or email.
+If a user exists, then signup redirects them to login or signup with different credentials.

 - [X] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying Users who have many favorites may create, edit, see updates and delete favorite things from within their login session.